 The Club has made approaches to the rangers to ensure that Club members leaving the track and moving through the forested area to access the launch are not unwittingly creating a problem.
 The rangers are comfortable with our presence in the area provided we keep to the areas marked in green on the attached map.

 The petrels nest in deep burrows dug mainly at the base of the roots of the larger trees.
 The birds stay at sea all day and only return to their nest burrows at night.
 They are present from April when they start selecting burrows, all the way through to late December, when the chicks fledge and fly.
 Whilst we do pass quite close to some of the nests burrows, in the main our activities don’t present an issue.

 However, the one exception is on the short steep southern (often muddy in winter) slope as we climb up out of the forested area, there are a couple of burrows which we walk very close to or actually over.
 Please take care in this area where you place your feet and not to disturb any earth.

 Refer to the map below for access (marked in green) and approximate location of some of nest burrows (yellow crosses).

 The same air space restrictions apply to all sites at Muriwai being located in VFR Transit Lane T156 with height ceiling of 2000 feet A.S.L, and closed airspace inland.

 The Transit Lane goes up to High Water mark, so anything beyond that is Class D Controlled Airspace, and MBZ.

-- Being part of the Regional Park care again needs to be taken of vegetation etc. and, when landing on the beach consideration of other beach users is required.
-The Regional park rules under which we are permitted to use the site ban commercial operation (tandems, schools, teaching etc ) unless a specific concession has been granted.
+Being part of the Regional Park, care needs to be taken of vegetation etc. and, when landing on the beach consideration of other beach users is required.
+The Regional Park rules under which we are permitted to use the site ban commercial operation (tandems, schools, teaching etc ) unless a specific concession has been granted.

 Joe Ward: 0274 718 418